pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Funnel icon drop down and Tags option](images/tag04.png)

 - Click the filter drop down list to see all the tags available.
-I have created more tags then can fit on one dialog box, so I'm going to change dialog view to show all of my tags.
+I have created more tags than can fit on one dialog box, so I'm going to change the dialog view to show all of my tags.
 Click the x more tags available link.

 ![Filter system by tag drop down](images/tag05.png)

-- In the All tags inventory dialog box, click the 1 of x drop down and chose how many tag per page you would like to see in this dialog box.
+- In the All tags inventory dialog box, click the 1 of x drop down and choose how many tag per page you would like to see in this dialog box.

 ![All tags in inventory drop down](images/tag06.png)